-History of ireland in pictures
+History of Ireland in pictures

-The Lensmen Photographic Agency was established by Andrew Farren and Padraig MacBrian in Dublin in 1952, and quickly became Ireland’s premier photographic agency.
-Over six decades Lensmen has captured the essence of Irish life with stunning and thought-provoking photography.
+The Lensmen Photographic Agency was established by Andrew Farren and Padraig MacBrian in Dublin in 1952 and quickly became Ireland’s premier photographic agency.
+Over six decades, Lensmen has captured the essence of Irish life with stunning and thought-provoking photography.

-Nelson Mandela was a South African anti-apartheid revolutionary, activist and politician and served as President of South Africa from 1994 to 1999.
+Nelson Mandela was a South African anti-apartheid revolutionary, activist and politician who served as President of South Africa from 1994 to 1999.
 In 1993 he also received the Nobel Peace Prize.

 If you are looking for a unique gift you can give your special person on Valentine’s Day, this romantic vintage image of a farewell kiss at Dublin Airport in 1952 might be what you’ve been looking for!

 Irish singer and harpist Mary O’Hara pictured at Clontarf on 28th May 1954 before leaving for South Africa.

-Gypsies in a traditional horse-drawn, highly decorated wagon arrive at Ballinasloe Horse Fair in 1952.
+Gipsies in a traditional horse-drawn, highly decorated wagon arrive at Ballinasloe Horse Fair in 1952.

 The 1960s Ireland in pictures